haadiyaa/employee_machinetest/README.md

 Replace the placeholder values in lib/firebase_options.dart with your Firebase project credentials.

+I have used firebase for user authentication and GetX state management system in this project.
+The depenedencies which I have used are:

+ - cupertino_icons: ^1.0.8
+ - table_calendar: ^3.1.2
+ - get: ^4.6.6
+ - http: ^1.2.2
+ - firebase_core: ^2.24.2
+ - firebase_auth: ^4.16.0
+ - cloud_firestore: ^4.14.0
+ - shimmer: ^3.0.0

 ## Functionality
 The application provides the following functionalities for managing employee data: